 One Crew over the Crewcoo’s Morty is a deconstruction and critic of the modern heist genre.
 Rick builds a robot and assembles a crew to humiliate a professional thief.
 The plan backfires when the robot goes rouge, forcing them to assemble a new crew (made up of Mr. Poopybutthole and Elon Tusk).
 As someone who is not a fan of the genre, this episode hit all the right notes when it comes to why I’m not a fan.
 One also has to admire Elon Musk being a guest star just to have a few jabs made at him.

 Promortyus takes a different approach to the classic parasitic alien story.
 Rick and Morty break from a face huggers control and must work to piece together what happened.
-They learn that with Summers influence, they created the face huggers their own civilization.
+They learn that with Summers influence, the face huggers created their own civilization.
 The brilliance of this episode is that it’s Rick and Morty that are the villains while the face huggers are the victims.

 Wubba Lubba dub-dub